 Some wide format printers also have special features relating to the length and width of the non-borderless sizes they can produce.
 You may want to consider whether these features will be useful to you in the long term, or whether they will be a rarely used expensive waste.

 The smaller the ink droplet size, the more detail the image you are printing will appear to have.
 This is especially useful to artists who want to produce a printout of high quality.

 Some of the printers go as low as 1 picoliter, which is tiny and will give amazing results.
 You may not always need such detail though, so it might be best to get a printer that gives you the option to change the droplet size depending on your needs.

 d) Line width and line accuracy

 This one is aimed more at the architects who are looking at giclee printing.
 With your job requiring a great deal of precision, you will need to check the specs on line-width and line-accuracy.

 We don’t want any buildings falling down because the printer put things in the wrong place…

 Artists, architects and anyone who wishes to giclee print will find the best giclee printer for their needs on this list.

 We have shown you a range of high definition printers that ensure your images look perfect; printers with varying degrees of configuration to maximise the color output; and a range of machines that are capable of printing on larger print media.

-You are certain to find a great printer, and we are sure you will be more than satisfied with the giclee prints you get from any of the models we’ve taken a look at.
+You are certain to find a great printer, and we are sure you will be more than satisfied with the archival prints or giclee prints you get from any of the models we’ve taken a look at.